Tomm0017/rsmod/README.md

         fun register(r: PluginRepository) {
             r.bindObject(id = 0, opt = 1) {
                 it.suspendable {
-                    it.npcDialog(message = "This is a test dialogue!", npc = 3078, animation = 588, title = "Man") // 1
+                    it.npcDialog(message = "This is a test dialog!", npc = 3078, animation = 588, title = "Man") // 1
-                    it.npcDialog(message = "This is the second test dialogue!", npc = 3078, animation = 588, title = "Man") // 2
+                    it.npcDialog(message = "This is the second test dialog!", npc = 3078, animation = 588, title = "Man") // 2
                 }
             }
         }